infor-cloud/xtendm3/docs/documentation/local-workspace.md

 {:toc}

 ---
+## ACME Corp Template Repository
+We can start with setting up a local workspace using the ACME Corp Template available here: https://github.com/infor-cloud/acme-corp-extensions.
+This template should be used for setting up customer repoistories to version control live extensions.

+## Lint and export
+Using the XtendM3 Maven plugin, you can lint and export your extension locally.

+### Setup XtendM3 Maven plugin
+To being setting up your local workspace, you should begin with downloading a few things

 ## Test-compile, import and activate
 From your local workspace, you can test-compile, import and activate your extensions using ION APIs.